-Rhizomes, a term derived from the Greek meaning “mass of roots,” are exactly that – plants that have evolved a specific root structure that acts as seeds.
-The roots can be broken into pieces, individually planted and will grow into new plants.
+Rhizomes is a term derived from the Greek meaning “mass of roots”.
+These plants that have evolved a specific root structure that acts as seeds.
+You can split the root and the pieces will grow into new plants.

 The health benefits of consuming turmeric are numerous.
 As previously mentioned, both Traditional Chinese Medicine and Ayurveda, the classical Indian medical system, use turmeric for a variety of ailments including:

 - heal various skin disorders and wounds

 Western Medicine Catches Up

 Western science is learning that turmeric is a strong anti-oxidant.
 In conjunction with its anti-bacterial, anti-fungal, and anti-viral properties, it truly is the “queen” of spices.
 Due to these properties, scientists are investigating turmeric’s possible benefits as a both a cancer preventative and a secondary treatment to help counter the strain on the body from chemotherapy.